 As an Australian, I am normally in charge of the BBQ when it comes to having a party.

 I started fencing when I was ten years old with s.v.
 Scaramouche in Arnhem.
 There, I quickly found out that the sabre was my weapon of choice.
 After two years I quit fencing for a few years, only to return in 2001.
 When I returned, I devoted my time and energy to the sabre again and in 2002 I was able to claim the Dutch national title in the Juniors category.
 I have trained at several different clubs in my fencing career and was able to lay claim to several Dutch national titles in the team event.
 In 2009 I won the individual Dutch national championships.
 I was very lucky to be able to compete in several world cup competitions and other international tournaments.
 I joined NSSV Don Quichote in 2013 and helped the club out as often as I could as a volunteer to organize competitions and other activities.
 I have learned a lot by visiting international competitions and now I try to teach these lessons to new fencers.
-For this reason I started the fencing master course, level 3, in September 2017 and I am doing my internship under the guidance of Jan and Alex.
+For this reason I started the fencing master course, level 3, in September 2017 and I did my internship under the guidance of Jan and Alex.
 I passed the fencing master exam in July 2019.